rancher/docs/content/rancher/v2.x/en/installation/ha-server-install/create-nodes-and-load-balancer/_index.md

 Use your provider of choice to provision 3 nodes and a Load Balancer endpoint for your RKE install.

+> Note: These nodes must be in the same region/datacenter.
+You may place these servers in separate availability zones.

-You will need to provide SSH credentials and DNS/IP address for your nodes to RKE.
+Collect the SSH credentials and DNS or IP addresses for your nodes to provide to RKE in the next step.

 ### Host Requirements